-Specialists recommend to keep a migraine or headache diary because it helps to:
+Specialists recommend to keep a migraine or headache diary because it helps:

 For more information, check out our blog about migraine diaries.

 Cognitive behavioural therapy, also called CBT, is a talking therapy.
-CBT teaches you how emotions, thoughts, behaviours, and physical sensations are interlinked.
-CBT is proven to be an effective way to prevent migraine in children.
+CBT teaches you how emotions, thoughts, behaviours, and physical sensations are connected.

 There are a lot of different symptoms associated with migraine and it varies for every person.